Great Education Quotes

-We all need a good quote, whether it’s for a birthday card, to stick up on the wall or post to twitter/pinterest.
-Here are some quotes you might find relevant to teaching.
-If you send me a picture of one printed out in the staffroom/your classroom you will win a small prize of some sort.
+We can all make use of a good quote, whether it’s for a birthday card, to stick up on the wall or post to twitter/pinterest.
+Here are some quotes we hope you will find relevant to teaching.
+If you send me a picture of one printed out in the staff room/your classroom you will win a small prize of some sort.
+Whilst the books these have been taken from are not teaching books I think you will be able to relate them to situations you will find yourself in.

 “Laugh as much as you choose, but you will not laugh me out of my opinion.”
 Jane Austen (Pride and Prejudice)